UK's Prince Harry and Meghan Markle attend memorial service for murdered black teenager

-LONDON, April 23 (Reuters) - Britain’s Prince Harry and his American fiancée Meghan Markle attended at memorial service on Monday to mark 25 years since the murder of black teenager Stephen Lawrence.
+LONDON (Reuters) - Britain’s Prince Harry and his American fiancée Meghan Markle attended a memorial service on Monday to mark 25 years since the murder of black teenager Stephen Lawrence.

+The 1993 murder of the 18-year-old student exposed racism in the London police and led to a change in the law allowing suspects to be tried twice for the same crime.

 The service at St Martin-in-the-Fields Church, Trafalgar Square, was also attended by Prime Minister Theresa May.